alcolltelyan/voxthisway/README.md

    - With `Whisper (local)` selected in Settings and `Speech/` present:
      - Confirm no "Whisper local not ready" warning appears.
      - Dictate and verify local transcription works.
+     - Optionally switch between `tiny.en` and `base.en` in Settings and confirm that dictation continues to work and logs show the corresponding model file.

 3. **Azure Speech** (if configured)
    - Switch engine to `Azure Speech`.